There is so much to see and do across the 2000-acres of the beautiful and historic property at Fort Ticonderoga!

 The 2022 Site Map & Daily Schedule is available here.

 Follow the blue trail markers to hike the 1 ¾ mile trail on the Carillon Battlefield.
 The dotted path on the map shows the trail and 12 points of interest to check out along the way!

-Awake your senses with fragrant flowers in bloom and see fresh vegetables growing in the soldier’s garden.
+Awake your senses with fragrant flowers in bloom and see fresh vegetables growing in the soldiers’ garden.
 In the Kid’s Discovery Garden, little ones can have a shaded seat inside the Sunflower House.
-Find the rainbow of colors in the Artist’s Palette bed and watch for butterflies and hummingbirds in the Pollinator bed, keep an eye our for their favorite animals in the Barnyard Garden!
+Find the rainbow of colors in the Artist’s Palette bed and watch for butterflies and hummingbirds in the Pollinator bed, keep an eye out for their favorite animals in the Barnyard Garden!